If you’re on this page, you’ve reached the point where you’re asking yourself a very important question:

 Tax Advantages of LLC vs Sole Proprietorship

 Sole Proprietorship gives a business owner a really simple tax return.
-All the profits and losses of a business are reported right on the owner’s income tax, so there is less that a Sole Proprietor has to categorize and file.
+All the profits and losses of a business are reported right on the owner’s income tax, so there is less than a Sole Proprietor has to categorize and file.

 Another tax advantage of forming a Sole Proprietorship is deducting the cost of health insurance.
 This makes it much more cost-efficient to provide good insurance to the owner and any employees.